wopfel/monitoring-plugins/README.md

 The plugin doesn't check the values.
 It only reports errors if the plugin can't parse the values from the web interface.

+## check_downornotworking

+This plugin checks if the specified site (like google.com) is available using downornotworking.com.

+## check_isitdownrightnow

+This plugin checks if the specified site (like google.com) is available using isitdownrightnow.com.

 ## TODO

 * Make check scripts customizable using Getopt::Long